Skip to Main Content

 Find the best option for your patio, porch, or deck.

-Give your patio a whole new look.
 Available in every style under the sun, outdoor patio rugs offer color, protection, and personalization to your outdoor space.
-Before you buy, read our guide to learn more about the best materials and placement ideas.
+Read our guide for important considerations and guidance on choosing the best patio rug to meet your needs.

-Unlike indoor rugs, outdoor rugs are generally made of long-lasting materials that will hold up against weather and resist stains and fading.
-The best outdoor rugs are typically made from a synthetic material.
+Unlike indoor rugs, outdoor rugs are generally made of long-lasting materials that will resist stains and fading while holding up against weather.
+The most durable outdoor rugs are typically made from synthetic materials.
+We've outlined the most popular options below:

 Polypropylene